SlavovLab/decode/custom_protein_database_pipeline/README.md

 2. Loop over arrays to submit all jobs for dataset simultaneously.
 E.g.
 > for i in {0..185}; do  sbatch --job-name=${sampleArray[$i]} --output=PGDB_${sampleArray[$i]}.out PGDB_main.sh ${idArray[$i]} ${fileArray[$i]} ${sampleArray[$i]}; done

+## 2. Merge protein databases corresponding to samples in a single TMT experiment (CPTAC data) or a given tissue (label-free data)

+This only needs to be done for large, multiplexed datasets.

+1. Move all databases for samples in the same TMT set or tissue to a new directory.
+The easiest way to do this is to generate a list of TMT set/tissue ids corresponding to each sample in the same order as sample_list.txt
+2. Create arrays on command line from id_list.txt, file_list.txt, sample_list.txt and tmt_list.txt, as decribed above.
+3. Loop over arrays to move final protein databases into correct TMT set directory e.g.
+> for i in {0..185}; do  mv RNAseq_data/${idArray[$i]}/${sampleArray[$i]}.CDS.final.fasta ${tmtArray[$i]}/${sampleArray[$i]}.CDS.final.fasta; done
+4. Combine databases in each directory with Fasta_merge_files_and_filter_unique_sequences.py